Founder & Co-Director of the USask PAWSitive Connections Lab | CLICK HERE to learn

 • Dr. Dell also worked with Dr. Joe Rubin and Dr. Beverly Morrison on antimicrobial resistance in health care settings that Therapy Dogs visit.

-• Dr. Dell has been an active collaborator alongside Therapy Dogs Anna-Belle, Kisbey and Subie in an Animal Assisted Intervention investigating: (1) the effect of a therapy dog on physical activity in children with Autism Spectrum Disorder (ASD) and (2) comparing imaged musculoskeletal health outcomes, habitual physical activity and dietary intake between children with ASD and their controls.
+• Dr. Dell has been an active collaborator alongside Therapy Dogs Anna-Belle, Kisbey and Subie in an animal-assisted support service intervention investigating: (1) the effect of a therapy dog on physical activity in children with Autism Spectrum Disorder (ASD) and (2) comparing imaged musculoskeletal health outcomes, habitual physical activity and dietary intake between children with ASD and their controls.
 This is contributing to the literature finding that Individuals with ASD have a high incidence of bone fracture in childhood and later life.

 • In 2020 with the COVID-19 pandemic, the St. John Ambulance Therapy Dogs involved in the University of Saskatchewan PAWSitive Support Program, which Dr. Dell leads, transitioned their visits to an online format.
 They advertised with flat cardboard dogs and statuettes in all Saskatoon the hospital Emergency Departments and the Ronald McDonald House.